jordi-murgo/Sneak32/README.md

   - Event logging for monitoring device activities.
   - Bluetooth LE connection with specific characteristics for commands, data transfer, and settings.

+## 💻 Hardware and Software Compatibility

+Sneak32 has been tested with the **ESP32-C3** board, a low-cost RISC-V microcontroller (less than $3), which offers:
+- WiFi 802.11 b/g/n (2.4 GHz) and Bluetooth 5.0 LE.
+- 4MB Flash memory and 400KB SRAM.
+- Support for **Arduino IDE**, **PlatformIO**, and **Espressif IDF**, facilitating programming and customization of the device according to each project's needs.

 ## 🛠 Hardware Requirements

-- ESP32 development board (tested on ESP32-C3)
+- ESP32 development board (tested on ESP32, ESP32-C3, ESP32-S3)
 - (Optional) NeoPixel LED for status indication
-- (Optional) Button for reset or additional functions
+- (Optional) Button for additional functions

 ## 📚 Software Dependencies
+- PlatformIO
 - Arduino core for ESP32
 - ESP32 BLE library
 - WiFi library